 Colloquially, this phrase means the easy way out.
 But what we mean is that energy moves where it is easiest for it to go. - Robert Fritz

 It is easiest to understand structure when you apply it to something you can see.
-For example, the structure of a room creates a path of least resistance to the way you enter that room.
+For example, the structure of a room creates a path of least resistance to how you enter that room.
 The structure of a car determines how you will interact with it.
-The steering wheel and pedals demand that you sit in or very close to the driver’s seat to drive.
-Your shoes demand that you put the right one on the right foot and the left one on the left foot, otherwise it will be uncomfortable.
-Even the way you sit in your chair is determined by how it is made.
+The steering wheel and pedals demand you sit in or close to the driver’s seat to drive.
+Your shoes demand that you put the right one on the right foot and the left one on the left foot; otherwise, it will be uncomfortable.
+Even how you sit in your chair is determined by how it is made.

-All of those examples illustrate the power of structure as well as the path of least resistance.
+All of those examples illustrate the power of structure and the path of least resistance.

 THP - THERE, HERE, PATH